LIBCAS/Metodika-Dataspecer/docs/en/aplikační-profily.md

 # Application Profiles

-An application profile (AP) in the field of metadata modeling is a set of rules and specifications that determine how existing metadata standards should be used in a specific context (in our case, metadata for a domain repository).
+An application profile (AP) defines which concepts from which specifications, vocabularies, or other application profiles are used in a given context and how.
-Before we start creating the actual application profile for our repository in Dataspecer, it is necessary to become thoroughly familiar with the default metadata model.
-[Czech Core Metadata Model (CCMM)](https://techlib.github.io/CCMM/en/).
+Before we start creating the actual application profile for our repository in Dataspecer, it is necessary to become thoroughly familiar with the default metadata model [Czech Core Metadata Model (CCMM)](https://www.ccmm.cz/).

 ## What to clarify before creating a metadata profile for a repository
 1. Do we need our own application profile?
 If CCMM covers my needs, I don't need any other application profile.

 2. What will we describe?
 Does the default metadata model (CCMM) and available vocabularies allow describing all necessary entities?
 Are there domain vocabularies that can be used for our repository?
 Are they available in a suitable format, i.e., RDF?
-If not, we need to define missing concepts in our own vocabulary, which will then be used in the new application profile.
+If not, we need to define missing concepts in our [own vocabulary](slovníky.md), which will then be used in the new application profile.

 3. We think about which elements from CCMM and other vocabularies or profiles we will adopt, and how we will use them in our profile.
 We set rules on how to use them.
 For example, whether they will be mandatory, with what cardinality, etc. We must not violate CCMM rules.